- Overview: Ireland

 - In addition, a bonus week.
 All excess days are calculated as a portion of 365 days.

-- Reckonable service is service excluding ordinary sick leave over and above 26 weeks and an occupational injury over and above 52 weeks.
+- Reckonable service excludes ordinary sick leave over and above 26 weeks and an occupational injury over and above 52 weeks.

 Reckonable service also excludes absence from work because of lay-offs or strikes.
-However, short-time work in reckonable.
+However, short-time work is reckonable.

 - Sick Days

 Retirement benefits which an employer pays into a registered pension scheme.